-6. Lack of a central resource center for entrepreneurs, such as a business incubator.
+1.6.
+Lack of a central resource center for entrepreneurs, such as a business incubator.
 Policies:

-- 1.14.
-Through the SBDC, in partnership with governments and non-profits, provide business development services (such as: training, private consultations, mentoring, etc.) for low and moderate income persons, entrepreneurs, and small business incubators. - 1.15.
-Maintain a sufficient source of funding for coordinated economic development efforts within the region, utilizing, where appropriate federal and state assistance opportunities.
+- 1.6.1.
+Business development services (such as: training, private consultations, mentoring, etc.) shall be provided for low- and moderate-income persons, entrepreneurs, and small business incubators through the Small Business Development Center, in partnership with governments and non-profits. - 1.6.2.
+A sufficient source of funding shall be maintained for coordinated economic development efforts within the region, utilizing federal and state assistance opportunities where appropriate.

-7. Greater diversity of job sectors is needed.
+1.7.
+Greater diversity of job sectors is needed.

-- 1.16.
-Promote collaboration and support among the various business, education, and local government organizations, as well as the private sector. - 1.17.
-Collaborate with the division of Rehabilitative Services to provide employment services to citizens with all types of disabilities. - 1.18.
-Develop a region-wide, public/private, funded business plan geared towards marketing the community to regional, national, and global high-wage employers.
+- 1.7.1.
+Collaboration and support shall be promoted among the various business, education, and local government organizations, as well as the private sector. - 1.7.2.
+Collaboration with the division of Rehabilitative Services shall be encouraged in order to provide employment services to citizens with all types of disabilities. - 1.7.3.
+A region-wide public/private-funded business plan shall be developed, geared towards marketing the community to regional, national, and global high-wage employers.

-8. Lack of an established investment network, resulting in a lack of access to capital.
+1.8.
+Lack of an established investment network, resulting in a lack of access to capital.

-- 1.19.
-Support agencies and programs that work with the development of small businesses and community entrepreneurs in order to encourage positive economic development and self-sufficiency. - 1.20.
-Promote and support a Regional Development Authority that coordinates local, state, and federal economic development planning, while continuing to support local development authorities to implement local economic development strategies. - 1.21.
-Promote and coordinate long-range economic development plans and neighborhood revitalization strategies for designated revitalization areas to encourage economic development in these areas.

-9. Waste treatment is needed for heavy industry.

-- 1.22.
-Ensure the provision and funding of infrastructure, community facilities, and public services that support efficient growth and development patterns. - 1.23.
-Enhanced solid waste reduction and recycling initiatives shall be supported. - 1.24.
-Encourage and promote education of enhanced local recycling efforts and waste reduction initiatives identified through an updated Solid Waste Management Plan.

-10. Lack of Downtown tourism booth open on the weekends and after hours.
 Policies:

+- 1.8.1.
+Agencies and programs shall be supported that work with the development of small businesses and community entrepreneurs in order to encourage positive economic development and self-sufficiency. - 1.8.2.
+A Regional Development Authority shall be promoted and supported that coordinates local, state, and federal economic development planning, while continuing to support local development authorities to implement local economic development strategies. - 1.8.3.
+Long-range economic development plans and neighborhood revitalization strategies shall be promoted and coordinated for designated revitalization areas in order to encourage economic development in those areas.

+1.9.
+Waste treatment is needed for heavy industry.

+- 1.9.1.
+Infrastructure, community facilities, and public services that support efficient growth and development patterns shall be provided and funded. - 1.9.2.
+Enhanced solid waste reduction and recycling initiatives shall be supported, including systematic monitoring of solid and liquid waste disposal. - 1.9.3.
+Awareness of available recycling programs shall be encouraged and promoted, and waste reduction initiatives shall be identified.

+1.10.
+Lack of Downtown tourism booth open on the weekends and after hours.

-- 1.25.
-Develop passive open space and parks in/near Downtown Valdosta that include a cultural anchor facility that is in harmony with the existing urban environment. - 11.
+- 1.10.1.
+The development of passive open space and parks shall be encouraged, including a cultural anchor facility that is in harmony with the existing environment. - 1.10.2.
+Tourism opportunities which support the local economy shall be promoted and utilized.

+1.11.
 Need an electric grid that can balance demand and supply from individual generators of renewable energy.